Existing Program Evaluation (EPE) Application Reviews

 • Feasibility of implementation from practitioner / service provider perspective:

-• Scoring of this criterion is based on the strength of the evidence provided concerning how well the program to be evaluated has been / can be implemented in the “real world,” considering the opportunities and challenges faced by practitioners and service providers serving the target populations of the program, and the likelihood it could be scaled up across a variety of settings / communities.
+• Scoring of this criterion is based on the strength of the evidence provided concerning how well the program to be evaluated has been / can be implemented in the “real world,” considering the opportunities and challenges faced by practitioners and service providers implementing the program, and the likelihood it could be scaled up across a variety of settings / communities.

 • This criterion specifically concerns factors that facilitate the ability of those providing the program to implement it (factors that facilitate program participation are considered in the next criterion concerning accessibility).

-• Proposals the identify specific challenges those providing the program potentially face implementating the program and how those are / might be addressed score higher on this criterion.
+• Proposals that identify specific challenges those providing the program potentially face implementating the program and how those are / might be addressed score higher on this criterion.

 • Accessibility from perspective of potential participants / target population

-• Scoring of this criterion is based on the strength of the evidence provided concerning how well the target population can access the program, considering both barriers to and incentives for program participation (such as the extent to which potential participants view the program as useful), particularly for individuals and families who typically face many barriers accessing high quality programs due to race, ethnicity, or income.
+• Scoring of this criterion is based on the strength of the evidence provided concerning how well the program participants can access the program, considering both barriers to and incentives for program participation (such as the extent to which potential participants view the program as useful).

 • Proposals that provide data concerning the percentage of the target population that actually participate (both starting the program as well as continuing through to its completion) and identify specific potential barriers to access and how those are / might be addressed score higher on this criterion.